 Constraints and creativity

 In December 2014, Johanna and I were sitting at the bus station in Cochabamba, central Bolivia, talking about our future.
 We’d been a couple for 18 months at this point.
-The last ten weeks, the South American off-season, we’d spent moving between empty hotels along the Peruvian coast and up the Andes, scribbling in our notebooks, reading, getting to know each other better.
+The last ten weeks, we’d spent moving between empty hotels along the Peruvian coast and up the Andes, scribbling in our notebooks, reading, getting to know each other better.
 In another two weeks, we’d be heading home.

 I was happy with the way my life was back home—living in a small Swedish city, writing, and letting life carry me along.
 When I imagined the future, I saw myself at my desk, as I sat every day, typing poems.
 As for the city outside of the window, I vaguely assumed it would gradually transform into New York or some such place.
 Not that I cared about cities, or anything much beyond books and conversations, but I figured with the self-assurance of a 23-year-old that if I kept writing, the natural thing to do was to let myself be sucked up into the literary world.